Russian Court Rejects RFE/RL Journalist's Appeal Against Pretrial Detention

 'Cultural Expropriation': Russia Steps Up Seizures Of Artifacts In Occupied Ukraine7

-'Not Doomed' But Uncertain: What Does The New U.S. House Speaker Mean For Aid To Ukraine?8
+Russia Suffers Heavy Losses Near Avdiyivka, U.K. Says, As Kyiv-Backed Peace Talks Begin In Malta8

-Russia Suffers Heavy Losses Near Avdiyivka, U.K. Says, As Kyiv-Backed Peace Talks Begin In Malta9
+'Not Doomed' But Uncertain: What Does The New U.S. House Speaker Mean For Aid To Ukraine?9

 Iranian Teen Who Died After Alleged Incident With Morality Police Buried Amid Tight Security, Detentions10